320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Gillian Anderson performs a therapist wherein hit Netflix present?

-- What’s the title of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?
+- What’s the title of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is ready?

 - Who’s the longest serving presenter of the BBC youngsters’s present Blue Peter?